rizinorg/book/src/crackmes/avatao/01-reverse4/vmloop.md

 This one is simple, it just calls *instr_A(arg1, 1)*.
 As you may have noticed the function call looks like `call fcn.0040080d` instead of `call fcn.instr_A`.
-This is because when you save and open a project, function names get lost - another thing to examine and patch in r2!
+This is because when you save and open a project, function names get lost - another thing to examine and patch in rizin!

 ###instr_D